theninabird/privakey-python/readme.md

 ## Overview ##

-This Python Example is intended to aid developers in implementing privaKey Authentication services in their service.
+This Python example is intended to aid developers in implementing Privakey Authentication Services in their service.

 It is provided "as-is" without warranty, implicit or explicit.
 This and other libraries are provided as samples only.

-For more information visit [www.privakey.com](https://www.privakey.com) or contact support@privakey.com
+For more information visit [www.privakey.com](https://www.privakey.com) or contact support@privakey.com.

 ## Prerequisites ##